Will3577/Cell_Segmentation_Project/README.md

 # UNSW COMP9517 21T3 Project

 ### Instructions for collaborating on Google Colab and Git Hub:
+Author: Hengrui Wang

-#### General steps for executing the code on Google Colab:
+#### General steps for executing code on Google Colab:
 1. Upload dataset.zip to Google drive(any questions, see this [link](https://support.google.com/drive/answer/2424368?hl=en&co=GENIE.Platform%3DDesktop))
-2. Open notebook on Google Colab, click on "Runtime" at top tool bar, select "Change runtime type", select "GPU"
+2. Open notebook on Google Colab, click on "Runtime" at top tool bar, select "Change runtime type", select "GPU" (If you want to use CPU, ignore this step but make sure to change "--device" option to "cpu" when training and testing)
 3. click on Files icon on left side, click mount google drive
 4. Modify the dataset path after "!unzip " to your dataset path in Google Drive
 5. Execute cells